ovh/docs/pages/labs/data-platform/bastion-audit/guide.en-gb.md

 ---
-title: Auditing on the bastion
+title: 'Auditing on the bastion'
+slug: bastion-auditing
-excerpt: Auditing on the bastion
+excerpt: 'Auditing on the bastion'
-section: Users and Security
+section: 'Users and Security'
 order: 6
 ---